Mr. Driller (video game): Release

 Namco demonstrated Mr. Driller at the 1999 Amusement Machine Show (AMO) in Tokyo, alongside Crisis Zone and Sweet Land 4.
-The game attracted attention for its colorful graphics and original concept; Game Machine in particular believed that its simplicity would make it a sure-fire hit in arcades.
-The game was released in Japan October 1999, running on the Namco System 12 arcade system board and sold only as a conversion kit for other arcade units.
+The game attracted attention for its colorful graphics and original concept; Game Machine in particular believed that its simplicity would make it a surefire hit in arcades.
+The game was first released in Japanese arcades in October 1999, running on the Namco System 12 arcade system board and sold only as a conversion kit for other arcade units.
 Namco released the game in North America the same month, and in Europe later that year.

 A PlayStation conversion of the game was released on May 10, 2000, followed by a Dreamcast version on June 23, a Microsoft Windows version and a Game Boy Color version later that year.
 A version for the WonderSwan Color was released exclusively in Japan on April 5, 2001.
 A mobile phone port was distributed in 2005.
-The PlayStation port was digitally re-released onto the PlayStation Store on February 18, 2014 under the "PSOne Classic" brand, which was delisted from the North American storefront on April 4, 2019.
+The PlayStation port was digitally re-released onto the PlayStation Store on February 18, 2014, under the "PSOne Classic" brand, which was delisted from the North American storefront on April 4, 2019.
 The PlayStation version is also one of the 20 built-in games in the PlayStation Classic dedicated console.